jensennhu/jensennhu.github.io/_posts/2020-09-14-COVID19_Email_Report.md

 Aim: Reduce anxiety, stress, and misinformation during the COVID-19 pandemic by providing raw data points in an easily digestible and accessible format.

 - Why use email?

 Data, both timely and accurate, is precious during a pandemic.
 During the recent height of COVID-19 in New York City (April 2020), I found it energy intensive and stressful to parse through the sheer amount of information (volume & velocity), let alone it's value.
 I noticed there were many dashboards and visualizations being built during this time, but I didn't find them personable.
-Instead of a standing source of information to visit, I wanted a tailored flow of consistent, reliable data on the outbreak to be delivered to me.
+Instead of a standing source of high-level information to visit, I wanted a tailored flow of consistent, reliable data on the outbreak to be delivered to me.

 Here's a [sample email report](https://jensennhu.github.io/covid19_email_report) (preview for LA county below as well!)